-Staff desks are positioned 6 feet from student desks.
-Student desks are arranged facing forward with 6 feet of distance, as space allows, and a minimum of 3 feet of distance, when necessary.
-When 6 feet is not able to be maintained, plexiglass barriers are used between desks.
 Scotia School students are in small, stable classroom cohorts.
-Each cohort includes one certificated teacher and one classified employee (paraprofessional) who is responsible for in class meal supervision, and outdoor recess supervision.
+Each cohort includes one certificated teacher and one classified employee (paraprofessional) who is responsible for meal supervision, and outdoor recess supervision.
 Additional staff members entering classrooms while students are present will be kept to a minimum, and will include essential services only.
-Students who receive specialized instruction (special education, speech, intervention) will do so outside of the classroom 1 on 1 or in a small group only with students from the same cohort, and six feet of distance will be maintained at all times.
-Each cohort will use its own restroom and hand washing station assigned to that specific cohort.
-The school's one sixth grade class cohort is self-contained with one teacher and one paraprofessional for the duration of the instructional day.
-The class remains in its own classroom, and uses its own restroom, handwashing stations, and outside areas.
+Students who receive specialized instruction (special education, speech, intervention) will do so outside of the classroom 1 on 1 or in a small group only with students from the same cohort, as much as is feasible.